 Price: Rs.
 212 for 30 gms

-Packaging: Aziderm Gel comes in a small tube-like packaging which is similar to many topical creams in the market.
+Packaging: The Aziderm Azelaic Acid Gel comes in a small tube-like packaging which is similar to many topical creams on the market.
 This is a squeeze-type tube that can dispense more product than you need if you are not careful.
-Other than this I like this packaging as this doesn’t take a lot of space in my vanity and can be good to take it for travel.
+Other than this I like this packaging as this doesn’t take up a lot of space in my vanity and can be good to take for travel.

-Texture: Aziderm 10 has a white-colored gel-like formula that sinks into the skin like nobody’s business.
+Texture: The Azelaic Acid Gel has a white-colored gel-like formula that sinks into the skin like nobody’s business.
 It leaves no residue of greasy or heavy feeling.
 I have used some expensive azelaic acid formulas in the past and I must say I keep coming back to this one as I love this formulation.

 Fragrance: It does have some kind of floral medicinal scent.
 It doesn’t bother me much as it goes away within a minute of application.
 But if you have very sensitive skin you might want to patch test the product beforehand.

 I started using Aziderm when I had a sudden bout of acne breakouts from using one of the Best Gel Based Sunscreen For Oily Skin.
-Well, I’m talking about the Biore Sunscreen.
+Well, I’m talking about Biore Sunscreen.
 Anyways, coming to Aziderm, I have to say, this impressed me so much that now I have two more extras in my hand.
-First looking at the claims it did calm down my acne and redness without any purging.
+First, looking at the claims, it calmed down my acne and redness without any purging.
 After using one tube my skin looked more even-toned and smooth.
 It almost feels like I have come from an expensive facial session.
 The redness is almost gone and I can feel the whiteheads fading from the chin area.

 - Budget-friendly pricing.

 - It doesn’t leave the skin greasy or oily.

 - Works on active as well as blind acne.